Bakuf/RTFramework/README.md

 # RT Framework

 This is a framework I made for use with augmented reality, using OpenGLES 2.0.
-It is used to display content in 3d, for now there are only 4 types of contents that can be used :
+It was made to display content in 3d, for now there are only 4 types of contents :

- - Images
+ - Images (a standar plane with texture)
- - Sound (just a note image that can be paused with a touch)
+ - Sound (just a note image is displayed and the sound can be paused with a touch)
- - Video
+ - Video (a plane with animated texture)
  - 3d Model (md2 format)

-I used vuforia cloud recognizion service so it can be easily integrated in any project with vuforia just sending the model and projection matrix.
+I used vuforia cloud recognizion service so it can be easily integrated in any project just sending the model and projection matrix.

-If there is no target you can rotate and zoom in and out the object, also you can mix any object.
+If there is no target you can rotate and zoom in and out the object, also you can mix any object together.

 Enjoy =)